 ADWB is Platform-Agnostic!

-ADWB offers out-of-the-box connectors for a range of database destinations, so you can set up your data warehouse on the platform of your choice without worrying about compatibility issues.
+ADWB offers out-of-the-box connectors for a range of database destinations, so you can set up your data warehouse architecture on the platform of your choice without worrying about compatibility issues.
 Currently, we support the following industry-leading cloud and on-premise databases:

 Azure Synapse Analytics